christopheradams/is-art-weave/README.md

 transaction can toggle the work's self-definition as *art* or *not art*.
 All interactions with the contract are recorded permanently.

-Transacting with the work requires an [Arweave wallet] and a small fee.
+Interacting with the work requires an [Arweave wallet] to pay a transaction fee.

 The [source code] is available under a free license.
 It includes a SmartWeave contract with tests, and a JavaScript application that reads